clayne/SSEModdingGuide/README.md

 ## Block Content

-Given wide possibilities of content that can be included in a mod, some users may be uncomfortable with certain content (violence, sexual content, etc.) or they may dislike a certain category of mods (gameplay, immersion, etc.).
-You may choose to block certain categories from appearing when you browse the website.
+Given wide possibilities of content that can be created in a mod, some users may be uncomfortable with certain content (violence, sexual content, etc.) or they may dislike a certain category of mods (gameplay, immersion, etc.).
+You may can block certain categories from appearing when you browse the website.

 To block content on the website: